 So, how can I change the way things are shown if that’s the case?
 Is it possible to integrate social media?

-Quick Note: Remember, you have to make your eCommerce store as much attractive and easy to navigate as possible.
-Most of the time, you will lose customers because they can’t find what they are looking for, or it is hard to see from your navigation panel.
+Quick Note: Remember, you must make your eCommerce store as attractive and easy to navigate as possible.
+You will often lose customers because they can’t find what they are looking for, or it is hard to see from your navigation panel.

-The product pages on your website are critical since they display your clients precisely what your business is all about.
+The product pages on your website are critical since they display precisely what your business is all about to your clients.

 The product pages of any eCommerce business must have comprehensive descriptions of the items they offer.
-Crawlers from search engines may acquire descriptive information about the content of your website, such as the value of a product.
+Crawlers from search engines may acquire descriptive information about the content of your website, such as the product’s value.

-When writing product descriptions, steer clear of clichés, lengthy sentences, and jargon terminology.
+When writing product descriptions, avoid clichés, lengthy sentences, and jargon terminology.

 When there is visual material on a website, visitors are more inclined to remain on it.

 Using images, you may convey your product’s perceived worth and quality to potential customers.
-Your items will stand out from the crowd if you use high-resolution and custom images in your marketing material.
+In addition, your items will stand out from the crowd by using high-resolution and custom images in your marketing material.

 The graphics are far more appealing, with vibrant imagery that entices users to stay on the site longer.